libprima/PRIMA.jl/README.md

   represent linear inequality constraints.
 Feasible variables are such that `Aᵢ⋅x ≤ bᵢ` holds elementwise.

 ## References

-The following 5 first references respectively describe `cobyla`, `uobyqa`, `newuoa`, `bobyqa`, and `lincoa`; the last reference summarizes all these methods and provides a good and comprehensive introduction to Powell's algorithms.
+The following 5 first references respectively describe Powell's algorithms `cobyla`, `uobyqa`, `newuoa`, `bobyqa`, and `lincoa` while the last reference provides a good and comprehensive introduction to these algorithms.

 1. M.J.D.
 Powell, *"A direct search optimization method that models the objective and constraint functions by linear interpolation"* in Advances in